mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/elasticsearch/Elasticsearch-Loader-Setup-0.9.0.md

 located.
 * `elasticsearch.cluster.name`: The Elasticesarch cluster name.
 * `elasticsearch.cluster.index`: The Elasticsearch index name.
-* `elasticsearch.cluster.clusterType`: The Elasticesarch type name.
+* `elasticsearch.cluster.type`: The Elasticesarch type name.
+* `buffer`: The app maintains a buffer of enriched events and won't send them until certain conditions are met.
+ - `buffer.byte-limit`: Whenever the total size of the buffered records exceeds this number, they will all be sent to Elasticsearch.
+ - `buffer.record-limit`: Whenever the total number of buffered records exceeds this number, they will all be sent to Elasticsearch.
+ - `buffer.time-limit`: If this length of time passes without the buffer being flushed, the buffer will be flushed.

 ### Monitoring

 You can also include Snowplow Monitoring in the application.
 This is set up through a new section at the bottom of the config.
 You will need to ammend:

-+ `monitoring.snowplow.collectorUri` insert your snowplow collector URI here.
++ `monitoring.snowplow.collector-uri` insert your snowplow collector URI here.
-+ `monitoring.snowplow.appId` the app-id used in decorating the events sent.
++ `monitoring.snowplow.app-id` the app-id used in decorating the events sent.

 If you do not wish to include Snowplow Monitoring, remove the entire `monitoring` section from the config.